saelthavron/txeo/README.md

 ## 📆 Roadmap

-**Txeo** is actively evolving!
+**txeo** is actively evolving!
 Here are some of the upcoming features:

 ### 🏋️ Training Capabilities